Day Of The Dead, Mexico: 14 Things You Might Not Know

 It is the main part of the festivities for most people, decorating altars with bright colours of orange and purple, and piling the altar high with candles, personal possessions, flowers, and other offerings (ofrendas).

-Although historically, the construction of altars has been a private family affair, you do see many altars constructed at the side of graves and at public buildings in modern-day Mexico.
+Although historically, the construction of altars has been a private family affair, you do see many altars constructed at the side of graves and public buildings in modern-day Mexico.

 4. Creating Offerings To The Dead